 the countryside

 After non non biyori aired in 2013 there was a wave of impressionable 2ch posters talking about how their new countryside lifestyle fucking sucks.
 You'll need a car to live outside of city suburbs.
 A quarter of your income will go to disgusting kWh rates and kerosene to warm up your paper home.
 Amenities like groceries, hospitals, human interaction are distant and in short supply.
-Most inportantly old-timers will eye you with the suspicion of a prey animal.
+Most importantly old-timers will eye you with the suspicion of a prey animal.

 pests

 I miss being able to lay in a patch of grass under the sun.
 In Japan you are an open buffet for critters, particularly mosquitos.
 Live on the 3rd floor+ if you want to avoid centipedes and roaches.
-In the countryside you have horseflies, boars, and monkeys to deal with.
+In the countryside you have horseflies, boars, and macaques to deal with.

 homogenized dairy product